lizwade/eurovision/README.md

 Thanks to datagraver for the dataset, which is available from kaggle here: https://www.kaggle.com/datagraver/eurovision-song-contest-scores-19752018'

 This notebook also makes use of national corruption data downloaded from the World Governance Indicators at www.govindicators.org although that data did not make it into the final blogpost.
+You are welcome to use my code as you wish.